mvysny/karibu-tools/README.md

 * call `HasOrderedComponents<*>.insertBefore()` to insert a component before given component.
 * query `HasComponents.isNotEmpty` or `HasComponents.isEmpty` to see whether a component has any children.
+* `Component.walk()` will return an `Iterable<Component>` which walks the component child tree,
+  depth-first: first the component, then its descendants, then its next sibling.

 ### Misc Component